 Plot of Event-Free Survival Analysis (primary analysis): Randomized ITT population

 Two-year EFS data will be derived from the 30 June 2009 data cut, and separately three-year EFS will be derived from the 30 June 2012 data cut.
 All survival data will be listed.
 Additionally, a listing will be created documenting those subjects whose EFS time differs between the 13 January 2009 and 30 June 2009 data cuts.
 For all analyses of EFS, an event is defined as relapse, PD, secondary malignancy, or death.
 The time-to-event is calculated from the time of study enrollment until the first occurrence of an event or until last contact with the subject if no event occurs.

+For the four subjects who were randomized into the study to Regimen A (RA alone), but later crossed over into the open-label non-randomized portion and were switched from Regimen A (RA alone) to Regimen B (immunotherapy + RA), they will be analyzed as randomized and censored at the time the crossover occurred.

 For the primary analysis, a two-sided log-rank test with a significance level of 0.05 will be used to test for a difference between the EFS distributions of the immunotherapy + RA group versus the RA only group within the cohort of all randomized subjects (Randomized ITT).

 The EFS analysis will be summarized for each treatment group and for the randomized subject population, including two-year survival rates for the 30 June 2009 data cut and three-year survival rates for the 30 June 2012 data cut, the inferential statistics and p-value associated with the comparison of the two treatment groups.
 Time-to-EFS will be summarized by treatment group using product-limit estimates calculated by the Kaplan-Meier method, and displayed graphically as Kaplan-Meier curves.
-A tabular summary of this analysis will include the sample size, number and percent of censored observations, estimated median duration, and a 95% confidence interval for the median duration for each treatment group.
+A tabular summary of this analysis will include the sample size, number and percent of censored observations, estimated median duration, and a 95% confidence interval (CI) for the median duration for each treatment group.
 Incidence of EFS will be compared between treatment groups using Fisher’s exact test.

 Secondary Efficacy Measures